 About the author

-Joel Gunderson is a freelance writer whose work has appeared on NBC Sports Northwest, the Cauldron at , and the Pac-12 Network.
+Joel Gunderson is a freelance writer whose work has appeared on the Cauldron at , NBC Sports Northwest, the San Jose Mercury News, and the Pac-12 Network.
 He is a former finalist for the ONPA Sports Feature of the Year Award.
 Joel currently lives in Portland, Oregon, with his wife and three kids.